CescaNeri/DataMining-MachineLearning/data-mining/clustering/clustering.md

 Clustering analysis aims at finding groups of objects such that objects that belong to the same group are more similar to each other than objects belonging to different groups.

-CLustering is NOT supervised classification (it assumes classes to be known) or segmentation (partition rule is given) or querying a database (the selection and grouping criteria are given).
+Clustering is NOT supervised classification (it assumes classes to be known) or segmentation (partition rule is given) or querying a database (the selection and grouping criteria are given).

 ## Types of clustering